LSatan/SmartRC-CC1101-Driver-Lib/README.md

-# RCSwitch-CC1101-Driver-Lib_V1.9
+# RCSwitch-CC1101-Driver-Lib_V1.91

 ---------------------------------------------
 Donation
 ---------------------------------------------

-If you like the library you can support me with a donation.
+If you like the library, support me with a donation.

 "Some things are priceless - for everything else there is this donation fund"